 For the purpose of this Clause, the term “drawings“ shall include but shall not be limited to Process Flow Diagrams (PFD), Process and Instrumentation Diagrams (PID), design, detail, fabrication, assembly, dismantling, erection, setting, working, schedule and manufacturer’s drawings, plot plans, piping, wiring and control diagrams, specifications, equipment lists, parts lists, printouts, cuts from or entire catalogues, pamphlets and as-built drawings required under this Contract or required by the Customer’s Representative to demonstrate the Contractor’s plans for the engineering, procurement, manufacture, dismantling and erection, construction, and commissioning of Materials and equipment or where required to demonstrate the Contractor’s plans for the performance under this Contract.

 The Contractor shall submit to the Customer documentation specified in Annex 2 (Scope of Work) within the dates specified therein.
-Drawings shall be complete and detailed and shall be checked and coordinated by the Contractor in all disciplines involved before they are submitted to the Customer’s Representative.
+Drawings, which have to be delivered in accordance with Annex 2 (Scope of Work), shall be complete and detailed and shall be checked and coordinated by the Contractor in all disciplines involved before they are submitted to the Customer’s Representative.
 Each drawing shall bear the Contractor’s stamp of approval as evidence of such checking and co-ordination and those drawings submitted without such stamp of approval may be returned to the Contractor for re-submission.

-The drawings, forms and tables, that are frequently repeated, shall have bilingual title block and/or captions (English and Czech).
+The drawings, forms and tables, that are frequently repeated (i.e. more than thrice [3×]), shall have bilingual title block and/or captions (English and Czech).
 Respective Czech translation shall be performed by the Contractor and approved by the Customer.
 For the other drawings and tables, the Contractor shall let a free space enough to implement additionally respective expressions in the Czech language.

 The Contractor shall maintain at the Site and other places where the Work is being performed, at all times when the Work is in progress, a complete set of relevant drawings kept current with all changes and modifications.
 The Contractor shall grant the Customer’s Representative free access thereto, at all reasonable times, for purposes of inspection and review.